 What I will never forget was the utter rightness I felt when I was there, when everything in this beautiful Cycladic island welcomed me with open arms and gave me the respite I had needed for a long time.

 You might like:

 Aleah Taboclaon is a freelance writer and editor.
 She likes running (completed one marathon, training for the next!), diving (PADI open water diver), and traveling with her Kindle.
-Connect with her on Facebook, Twitter, and Google Plus.
+Connect with her on Instagram, Facebook, and Twitter.
 You can also email her; she would love to hear from you!